Skip to main content

 The Hard Part: Negotiation and (Sometimes) Litigation

 The good news is that Colorado law has recently shifted to better protect injury victims.
-Starting in 2025, the state significantly increased the maximum caps on noneconomic damages—like pain and suffering—to $1,500,000 for personal injury cases.
-These updated caps better reflect the true, modern cost of a serious injury, ensuring your potential recovery is aligned with today’s realities.
+Starting in 2025, the state significantly increased the maximum caps on noneconomic damages—like pain and suffering—to $1,500,000 for personal injury cases under C.R.S. § 13-21-111.
+These updated caps better reflect the true, modern cost of a serious injury, ensuring potential recoveries are aligned with today's realities.
+However, Colorado's legal framework also includes important limitations that shape settlement negotiations and litigation strategy.
+The state enforces a three-year statute of limitations (C.R.S. § 13-80-101), meaning claims must be filed within that window or be barred forever.
+Additionally, Colorado follows a modified comparative negligence rule, which bars recovery if a plaintiff is found more than 50% at fault for the injury.
+These requirements mean that building a strong case requires careful documentation, credible evidence, and strategic planning to overcome potential negligence arguments during negotiations or trial.

 Calculating the Full Value of Your Claim